DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-actions.md

-# React Core - Providing Actions
+# React Core - Actions

-Plugin host component allows to share actions between plugins.

-## Action

-[Action](../reference/action.md) is a plugin primitive that defines a function that can be executed outside of the plugin containing it.
-It is an invisible component.
-It uses the `name` property to identify the function.
+[Action](../reference/action.md) is a plugin primitive that shares a function defined in a plugin among all plugins of a plugin based component.

-The main application of Action is a possibility to connect a result value to markup.
-[TemplateConnector](../reference/template-connector.md) is a vizualization primitive that serves this need.
+Commonly, action execution should cause changes in a plugin markup.
+For this, use another visualization primitive - [TemplateConnector](../reference/template-connector.md), which updates the markup according to the action result.

 .embedded-demo({ "path": "core-action/simple-action", "defaultTab": "source" })

 ## Passing Action parameters

-Action can consume payload that will be passed to the underlying function.
+Action can consume a payload that will be passed to the underlying function.

 .embedded-demo({ "path": "core-action/parameterized-action", "defaultTab": "source" })